 There are the following mentioned responses every parent could face after taking a teen phone away.

-• The teenager could take it as an invasion of privacy when you snatch their phones away.
+- The teenager could take it as an invasion of privacy when you snatch their phones away.

-• Your teens could become a barbarian and got mood swings
+- Your teens could become a barbarian and got mood swings

-• Most of the teens become violent and seems to lost all the time
+- Most of the teens become violent and seems to lost all the time

-• They could use borrowed cellphone devices from friends
+- They could use borrowed cellphone devices from friends

-• Your child could face peer pressure & their friends could make fun of him/her.
+- Your child could face peer pressure & their friends could make fun of him/her.

 Asking your teen to give up a cellphone during exams is logically correct, but getting the phone back out of no way could result in an alarming situation.
 Most of the teens start spending nights with friends without the consent of the parents and parents have to find them out by using police help.
 On the other hand, you can do promise your child that you will not make a search into their phone.
 Suddenly taking the kid’s phone away makes the teen think she is not trustworthy.

-Parents should keep an eye on kids how they are using digital phones when kids are walking away from real-life communication all the time.
-Moreover, teens get involves in online dating and online bullying.
-Social media can damage your child’s well-being if they are obsessed with social media fantasies.
-Teens are more likely to trap by online predators, like stalkers, sexual predators, and child traffickers.
+Teens are more likely to be trapped by online predators, like stalkers, sexual predators, and child traffickers.
 Your teens are using a cellphone device during breakfast and sleeping, and then you need to worry.
-If your teens are using cellphone secretly you can come between the teenager and her phone.
+If your teens are using cellphones secretly, you can come between the teenager and her phone.

-Social media communication makes your kid lacking proper listening, hearing, and emotions in real –life conversations.
-When you see your child is no more acting on real-life emotion.
-You have to take quick action to make sure teens safety.
-Parents should make ground roles to avoid online bullying, online dating, and sharing explicit images on social media using cellphone devices connected to cyberspace.
+Parents should make ground rules to avoid online bullying, online dating, and sharing explicit images on social media using devices connected to cyberspace.
 Teach your child not to use a cellphone while eating, while having conversations with parents, and when they are walking on the roads and riding in vehicles.
-If all the precautions and ground roles are worthless and your child has gone beyond the limits, then go for the nuclear options.
+If all the precautions and ground roles are worthless and your child has gone beyond the limits.

 Having a cellphone monitoring app on your teen’s phone can benefit you a lot and enable you to monitor cellphone activity.
 You can snoop into the teen’s phone and prevent teens from inappropriate activity.
+Furthermore, you can filter social networking apps, online dating apps, and you can stay updated.
 You can remotely block inappropriate activity.
-You can filter social networking apps, online dating apps and you can stay updated.
-There is no need to taking a teen’s cellphone away, but keeping an eye on every activity would be a handy option for you.
+There is no need to take a teen’s cellphone away, but keeping an eye on every activity would be a handy option for you.

 Commonly Asked Questions By Parents